jovelluna12/ecommerce-side/README.md

 composer install
 ```

-and Run the Following Command on your Terminal to update this Project on your Repository if you added another Library
+Run the Following Command on your Terminal to update this Project on your Repository if you added another Library
 ```bash
 composer update
 ```